Ultimate Guide: Creating & Using a Book Tracker Template in Notion for Recording Progress, Insights & Recommendations

 Check out Notion's new template marketplace and find the perfect template for your needs!

-How to Create and Use a Book tracker Template in Notion
+How to Create and Use a Book Tracker Template in Notion

-Creating a Book tracker Template
+Creating a Book Tracker Template

 Before diving into the creation process, make sure you have Notion installed and set up on your preferred device.
-Once you're ready, follow the steps below to create your Book tracker template:
+Once you're ready, follow the steps below to create your Book Tracker template:

-• Title: The title of the book.
+• Title: The name of the book.

 • Author: The author(s) of the book.

-• Genre: The genre or category of the book.
+• Genre: The book's genre or category.

-• Status: The current status of the book (e.g., "To Read," "Reading," "Completed").
+• Status: The current status of the book (e.g., "To Read," "Reading," or "Completed").

-Using Your Book tracker Template
+Using Your Book Tracker Template

 Did this page help you?